aditosoftware/vscode-liquibase/README.md

 ## Converting changelogs from one liquibase format to another format

-With the two commands `Liquibase: Converts a file from one liquibase format to another` and `Liquibase: Converts a folder and its subfolders from one liquibase format to another`, you can convert changelogs from one format to another.
+With the two commands `Liquibase: Converts a file from one liquibase format to another` and `Liquibase: Converts a folder from one liquibase format to another`, you can convert changelogs from one format to another.

-**NOTE:** It is very important, that you check to produced results by the command.
+> **NOTE:** It is very important, that you check to produced results by the command.
 We do not guarantee the accuracy of the files.

 Restrictions: